Making a Black & White Print – Contact Sheets Posted On 30th March 2017 To Printing

 How to make a contact sheet

-- To make a contact sheet we recommend using ILFORD MULTIGRADE IV RC DELUXE
+- To make a contact sheet we recommend using ILFORD MULTIGRADE RC DELUXE

 - Set the enlarger head to a height that gives a 40cm (16in) wide rectangle of light on the baseboard

 - Put a MULTIGRADE filter 2* into the filter drawer